Enjoy these great cake recipes from Grandma's collection. You can bake old fashioned dessert cakes that will delight your family and friends.

 4. To make the topping: In a small saucepan combine the butter, evaporated milk, 1 cup white sugar, and 1 teaspoon vanilla.
 Cook over medium low heat, stirring occasionally until sugar is dissolved.
 Mixture will be thin.
 Pour over hot cake.

-Does this great cake recipe make a cake or pudding?
+Does this great cake recipe make a cake or do you call it a pudding?
 You decide, but it IS delicious!

 1 22-ounce can cherry pie filling